isaaxh/RN-Quiz-App/README.md

 ## Introduction

-This is a Quiz app buit with `React-Native` Frame work.
+This is a Quiz app built with `React-Native` Frame work.

 ## Requirements